DamonOehlman/connectables/README.md

 Having a look at the code above, you can probably see that the multiple wildcard parameter matches are added to the `*` parameter values.
 You will also see that in the case above the parameter values are passed back as an array rather than a single value.
 This is the default behaviour when multiple parameters with the same name are encountered.

+## Query Parameter Handling

+The connectables router patches the request object to supply query string parameters as an object literal.
+This might be duplication with core connect and/or node functionality and this is being investigated...

 ## Alternative Initialization

 An alternative way to use the router and define / remove the routes is to initialize the router without providing the callback function: